Mayfair High School

 Mayfair High School is a middle and high school in the Bellflower Unified School District in the city of Lakewood, California.
 The school first opened in 1959.
-The student population is approximately 3616 in grades 7 through 12.
+The student population is approximately 2,500 in grades 7 through 12.
 Mayfair serves students in the cities of Lakewood, Bellflower, Cerritos, as well as other surrounding cities, though the students not from Cerritos, Bellflower, or Lakewood usually need special waivers to attend.

 School info

 The school mascot is the "Monsoons" and the logo is a vortex.
 School colors are white, blue, and grey.
 The school newspaper is called The Windjammer and the yearbook Tradewinds.

 Demographics

-The student population racial makeup in 2022 was 15.1% African-American, 0.3% American Indian or Alaskan Native, 10.9% Asian, 53.4% Hispanic or Latino, 1.2% Pacific Islander, 15.0% White (Not Hispanic) and 4.1% Multiple or No Response.
-The student population is approximately 1900+ in grades 7 through 12.
+The student population racial makeup in 2022–23 was 57.0% Hispanic, 15.9% Black, 11.4% White, 11.4% Asian, 1.0% Native Hawaiian or Pacific Islander, 0.2% American Indian or Alaskan Native, and 3.0% Two or more races.
+The student population is approximately 2600 in grades 7 through 12.
 Mayfair serves students in the cities of Lakewood, Bellflower, and Cerritos.